BestTimesToVisit.com Logo

 Getting Around Kuwait City, Kuwait

-KPTC operates an extensive network of public buses covering most of Kuwait City and its suburbs.
-They are a budget-friendly way to get around, especially for longer distances or to reach areas not well-served by taxis.
+The KPTC operates a comprehensive network of public buses connecting most parts of Kuwait City and its suburbs.
+They are a budget-friendly way to get around, especially for longer distances or reaching areas not well-served by taxis.

 Cost:Fares typically range from 0.250 KWD to 0.500 KWD per ride, depending on the route.